1 Introduction

 Melas was a descendant of Gonussa, daughter of Sicyon.
 [67]

-After the return of Heracleidae to the Peloponnesus peninsula, there is a dropout of about four generations around the 11th century BC in the lineage of rulers such as Argos and Sparta.
+After the return of the Heracleidae, there is a dropout of about four generations in the lineage of the rulers of Argos, Sparta, etc., around the 10th century BC.

-5 Epidaurus
+5 History of Epidaurus

 5.1 Founding of Epidaurus